khurana13/SQL-Data-Analytics-Project-/README.md

 # SQL-Data-Analytics-Project-
-A collection of SQL queries for data exploration, business reporting, KPI analysis, and trend identification.
-Demonstrates real-world data analytics techniques including segmentation, window functions, and performance metrics.
+This repository contains SQL queries and analytical solutions designed to extract actionable insights from relational databases.
+It includes:

+Database exploration and profiling
+KPI and metric calculations
+Time-based and trend analysis
+Customer and product segmentation
+Cumulative and window-function analytics
+Business reporting and dashboards support

+The project demonstrates practical SQL techniques used in data analytics and business intelligence environments.